 Devotion is the word that best describes the intense attention the vineyards and wine receive to produce limited quantities of world-class wines.
 We blend classic French wine making methods with Napa Valley fruit to achieve lush, concentrated, complex fruit flavors and balanced structure.
 Our goal is to create wines with early accessibility as well as the potential to develop additional complexity as they mature.

 The Cabernet Sauvignon is racked selectively, approximately four times before bottling.
 The white wines are also selectively fined and racked just before bottling.
 This careful handling allows the wines subtleties and finer nuances to stay intact.
-All the wines are bottles without filtration
+All of the wines are bottles without filtration

 The time the wine spends in the oak barrels varies according to varietal.
 Cabernet Sauvignon remains in the barrels an average of 22 months while the whites remain in barrels for approximately 11 months.
-We do not fine or filter our wines before bottling.
+We do not filter our wines before bottling.

 All of our wines are estate grown, produced and bottle by Signorello Estate.
 Learn more about our Padrone, Cabernet Sauvignon, Syrah, Hope’s Cuvée Chardonnay, and Seta.
 As well as our Athena and Alessandra, named after the third generation of the Signorello family.